-No matter your goal and/or motivation, I’m going to make the case that resistance training should be moved up a few notches on your priority list.
+No matter your goal and/or motivation I’m going to make the case that resistance training should be moved up a few notches on your list of priority list.
 What I’m here to tell you may actually just save your life.
 I’m here to take a stand for you, your health and your longevity.
 No matter what your current activity level is, there is no judgment, just an observation and an opportunity to better your own life and those around you.

 What are your motivations or lack thereof when it comes to resistance training (ie. using weights to increase strength and muscle mass)?
 You may just want to look good, you may have specific fitness goals in mind, or you may train once in a while because you feel like you should.

 Maybe you’re reading this and know exactly what category you fit into, but do you know why?
 The one thing that all the above people share is that they are all operating based on their level of knowledge.
 Knowing HOW to achieve what you want is the first step to achieving it.

 My name is David Downey and I’m the owner and head coach of OPEX Santa Barbara, a company that is dedicated to honoring individuals and their goals by creating a fitness program that is tailored to meet their unique needs.
 At OPEX Santa Barbara, education is as important to us as fitness itself and the importance of resistance training cannot be emphasized enough, especially in the context of health.